dart-lang/site-www/src/_tutorials/language/futures.md

   * Dart is single-threaded.
   * Synchronous code can make your program freeze.
   * Use `Future` objects (_futures_) to perform asynchronous operations.
-  * Use `await` in an async function to pause execution until a future completes.
+  * Use `await` in an async function to suspend execution until a future completes.
   * Or use the future's `then()` method.
   * Use try-catch expressions in async functions to catch errors.
   * Or use the `catchError()` method.